Elemend/Vein-Miner-Unified/README.md

 The commands detect the items that drop from the mined Blocks and read its ID.
 I do this to spare a whole load of commands and a lot of function files.
 This shrinks the filesize (Not so fun fact: the first version was about 6 MB) but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any additional datapacks).
 If you have a datapack that changes Block-loot-tables then things could break.

-# Updated 16.11.2020
+# Updated 04.06.2020 (dd.mm.yyyy)

-Some blocks like crops and flowers don't cost durability when mining normally.
-I changed it so that when you veinmine such blocks it  doesn't cost durability.
+Fixed so many bugs, it's ridiculous.